All Episodes

 The Senate will meet with their staffs and sharpen their knives.

-The uh there wasn't there was some fireworks with Senator Biden.
+There were some fireworks with Senator Biden.

 We'll have the audio for you coming up.

-Uh came close to calling Judge Roberts a liar in the discussion about what uh Justice Ginsburg did and didn't do during her confirmation hearings.
+Came close to calling Judge Roberts a liar in the discussion about what Justice Ginsburg did and didn't do during her confirmation hearings.

 There are a lot of other things going on today, too.

-And as I say, uh the energy here is just not what it would have been without Hurricane Katrina.
+And as I say, the energy here is just not what it would have been without Hurricane Katrina.

-Uh if the Democrats do in their mind think that they have tripped Senator Turbin, too.
+If the Democrats do in their mind think that they have tripped Senator Turbin, too.

-But there just isn't the make or break energy here that we all associated with it.
+But there just isn't the make-or-break energy here that we all associated with it.

-And I think it's not just Hurricane Katrina, but it's also the fact that uh this now is essentially the Rehnquist seat.
+And I think it's not just Hurricane Katrina, but it's also the fact that this now is essentially the Rehnquist seat.

-All right, here is Senator Kennedy.
+Here is Senator Kennedy.

-Uh and and uh Senator Kennedy, very long speech that sufficed as a question.
+And Senator Kennedy, very long speech that sufficed as a question.

-Uh the question got started with this.
+The question got started with this.

 It's a long question.